ElcoLuijendijk/beo/readme.md

 Beo is a model of heat flow in hot springs and hydrothermal systems.
 The model code uses the generic finite element code [esys-escript](https://github.com/esys-escript/esys-escript.github.io) to solve the advective and conductive heat flow equations in a 2D cross-section of the subsurface.
 The resulting temperature history is used to calculate the apatite (U-Th)/He (AHe) thermochronometer and can be compared to measured AHe ages.
 Beo supports automated model runs to explore which parameter values like fluid fluxes, fault geometry, age and duration of the hydrothermal activity best match thermochronometer data, spring temperature data or temperature records in nearby boreholes.

  A description of the model background and two example case studies can be found in the journal Geoscientific Model Development ([Luijendijk 2019](https://doi.org/10.5194/gmd-12-4061-2019)).
 The model code was used to quantify episodic fluid flow in a fault zone in the Beowawe geyser field in the Basin and Range Province, which was published in a separate paper  in Geology ([Louis et al. 2019](https://pubs.geoscienceworld.org/gsa/geology/article/573168/Episodic-fluid-flow-in-an-active-fault)).
-In addition the code was used to quantify the history of a hydrothermal system in western Canada by Scott Jess and co-authors ([Jess et al. 2021](https://doi.org/10.1029/2021JF006286))
+In addition the code was used to quantify the history of a hydrothermal system in western Canada ([Jess et al. 2021](https://doi.org/10.1029/2021JF006286))

 ![Example model run showing modelled temperatures in a simple hydrothermal system with upward fluid flow along a single fault zone.
 The top panels show the resulting modelled AHe ages at the surface and at 500 m depth.](manual/fig/model_example_fig.png)